-- (1) A \capital gain or \capital loss you make from a \CGT asset is disregarded if, at the time of the \CGT event, the asset is: - (a) your \trading stock; or - (b) if you are a partner, trading stock of the partnership; or - (c) if you are absolutely entitled to the asset as against the trustee of a trust (disregarding any legal disability), trading stock of the trustee. - (2) A \capital gain or \capital loss you make in these circumstances is disregarded: - (a) you start holding as \trading stock a \CGT asset you already own but do not hold as trading stock; and - (b) you elect under paragraph 70-30(1)(a) to be treated as having sold the asset for its cost (worked out under that section). - Note 1: Paragraph 70-30(1)(a) allows you to elect the cost of the asset, or its market value, just before it became trading stock. - Note 2: You may make a capital gain or loss if you elect its market value: see CGT event K4.
+- (1) A capital gain or capital loss you make from a CGT asset is disregarded if, at the time of the CGT event, the asset is: - (a) your trading stock; or - (b) if you are a partner, trading stock of the partnership; or - (c) if you are absolutely entitled to the asset as against the trustee of a trust (disregarding any legal disability), trading stock of the trustee. - (2) A capital gain or capital loss you make in these circumstances is disregarded: - (a) you start holding as trading stock a CGT asset you already own but do not hold as trading stock; and - (b) you elect under paragraph 70-30(1)(a) to be treated as having sold the asset for its cost (worked out under that section). - Note 1: Paragraph 70-30(1)(a) allows you to elect the cost of the asset, or its market value, just before it became trading stock. - Note 2: You may make a capital gain or loss if you elect its market value: see CGT event K4.

-118-27 Division 230 financial arrangements and financial arrangements to which Subdivision 250-E applies
+118-27 Division 230 financial arrangements and financial arrangements to which Subdivision 250-E applies is disregarded if, at the time of the CGT event, the asset or liability is, or is part of, a Division 230 financial arrangement.

-- (1) A \capital gain or \capital loss you make:
+- (1) A capital gain or capital loss you make:

-- (a) from a \CGT asset; or
+- (a) from a CGT asset; or

 - (b) in creating a CGT asset; or

+- (c) from the discharge of a liability;